 However, you can represent yourself in a court without a lawyer also known as Pro Se if :

 - You and your spouse do agree on all the terms and issues in divorce also known as uncontested divorce.

 Getting a Divorce can be complicated.
 If you make a mistake, it could affect your children, your property, and your income.
 Try to consult a lawyer about your legal rights before you file your Petition for Divorce.
-There are some lawyer who will “guide” you to represent yourself and only charge for the services you request.
+There is some lawyer who will “guide” you to represent yourself and only charge for the services you request.
 Other lawyers are available only if you hire them to handle every step of the case.